Plate-toothed giant hutia

 The plate-toothed giant hutia (Elasmodontomys obliquus) is an extinct species of rodent in the family Heptaxodontidae.
 It is the only species within the genus Elasmodontomys.
 It was found in Puerto Rico.

+Description

 The rodent is thought to have weighed 13 kg and survived for at least 2000 years after humans colonised Puerto Rico.

+Taxonomy

 Despite being described as a "giant hutia", it has recently been recovered as a member of the Chinchilloidea.